KawtharE/LoginRegistrationModule-Laravel5-AngularJS-JWT-/README.md

 ###### g- edit config/auth.php file:

-since laravel will be used to develop an api and a web app, we need to make a change in the auth.php file:
+since laravel will be used to develop an API and not a web app, we need to change the 'guard' value from 'web' to **'api'**:

               'default' => [
-                   'guard' => '**api**',
+                   'guard' => 'api',
                    'passwords' => 'users',
               ];
-and since we will use jwt for authentication and not token, another change have to be made:
+and since we will use JWT for authentication and not token, we need to change the 'driver' value from 'token' to **'jwt'**:

               'guards' => [
                   ...